Kadian extended-release capsulesPronunciation

 Swallow Kadian extended-release capsules whole.
 If you cannot swallow the medicine whole, you may open the capsule and sprinkle the contents on a small amount of applesauce.
 Swallow the mixture right away.
 Do not chew, crush, or dissolve the pellets before swallowing them.
 Doing so may cause the medicine to be absorbed into the body too quickly.
 This could result in a very serious and possibly fatal overdose.

-Kadian extended-release capsules is used for:
+Kadian extended-release capsules are used for:

 Treating and preventing moderate to severe pain when a continuous, around-the-clock opioid pain reliever is needed over an extended period of time.
 Kadian extended-release capsules should only be used by patients who have already been taking a narcotic pain medicine and are tolerant to its effects.